 Everyone feels down sometimes, but persistent feelings of discouragement can cripple your job search.
 If your resume wasn’t working you’d rewrite it.
 Your state of mind is even more important, so do something about it.

 Here are some actions you can take to get into a more peaceful, resourceful state of mind.

-- Exercise a lot.
+- Exercise.
 As a mood lifter it’s been shown to be roughly as effective as antidepressants.
 It’s a great way to build up your energy, your appearance and your confidence in yourself.
 Start with something easy and enjoyable.

-- Get some support by joining a job search group like EDD’s Experience Unlimited, or by meeting regularly with a buddy who has a similar goal.
+- Get support by joining a job search group like EDD’s Experience Unlimited, or by meeting regularly with a buddy who has a similar goal.
 Having a regular opportunity to report on your accomplishments and share resources can be motivating.

 - Get around to a job search task you’ve been putting off (maybe a “baby step,” not necessarily the whole thing at once), then reward yourself by doing something you enjoy.
 Don’t skip that part.

 - Start free-lancing, either in your own field or something else that will teach you some relevant skills.
 You’ll feel more confident because you’re working.
 Plus, you’ll make money, make connections, gain some experience to fill the gap in your resume, and it may well help you get a new job.
 Or volunteer, which will give you many of the same benefits plus flexibility, appreciation from others, and the satisfaction of contributing.